 How much does a Caracal trophy cost?

 The pricing of any trophy is subject to the costing stipulated per taxidermy order, quantity of trophies and preferred mounting options, along with additional requirements.
-Should you wish to receive a quotation prior to the hunt, the taxidermist can generate such for you.

 How long does a Caracal trophy take?